microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension.md

 # New-MgEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension

 ## SYNOPSIS
-Create a new customAccessPackageWorkflowExtension object and add it to an existing accessPackageCatalog object.
+Create new navigation property to customAccessPackageWorkflowExtensions for identityGovernance

 ## SYNTAX